(Post updated March 23, 2022)

-- Casinos (truck parking area.
+- Casinos (Check with security.
 Some have shuttles if you want to try your luck)

 - Highway Rest Areas (check the state’s department of transportation website first.
 Georgia allows you to stay up to 3 hours only.
 South Dakota lets you stay and some have dump stations)

-One of the best parts of the RV experience is finding those out-of-the-way places the tourists haven’t ruined yet.
-What if you could set the jacks down for a night, buy fresh-from-the-field produce or locally made wine from some of the best wine-makers in the country.
-Forget about sleeping in Walmart parking lots in California and enjoy the day.
+What if you could set the jacks down for a night, buy fresh-from-the-field produce or locally made wine from some of the best wine-makers in the country?
+Forget about sleeping in Walmart parking lots!

-Harvest Hosts has around 1,300 participating wineries, breweries, distilleries, farms, and museums apart of their network.
-For a $79 annual membership, you can take advantage of their locations that spread throughout the United States, Canada, and Baja, Mexico.
+Harvest Hosts has over 1,300 participating wineries, breweries, distilleries, farms, and museums apart of their network.
+For one low cost annual membership, you can take advantage of their locations that spread throughout the United States, Canada, and Baja, Mexico.
 They even have locations in Alaska.

 With over 2,600 host families worldwide (yes, across the entire planet), Boondockers Welcome is a network of campers helping other campers.
-As a host, if you have a driveway, 100 acres of land, or anything in between, you can earn credit for free guest privileges when you decide to hit the road.
-When you host someone, the network pays it forward to you with guest credit.
+As a host, if you have a driveway, 100 acres of land, or anything in between, you can earn credit for free guest privileges when you travel.
+Host another RVer and the network gives you guest credit.

-If you want guest privileges only, the annual membership is $50 a year.
+If you want guest privileges only, the annual membership is a bit more expensive.
 The yearly fee gives you total access to the website to search for host locations that will fit your RV, length of stay, and location features that fit your needs.